ParkPal-co/parking-app/README.md

 ./setup.sh
 ```

+3. Configure environment variables:

+   - Copy `.env.example` to `.env` (this is done automatically by setup.sh)
+   - Fill in your Firebase and Google Maps API credentials in the `.env` file

-3. Start the application:
+4. Start the application:

 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

+### Test Payment Information

+For testing the payment system:

+- Card Number: 4242 4242 4242 4242
+- Any future expiry date
+- Any 3-digit CVC
+- Any postal code

 ## 🛠️ Tech Stack